civican/legisinfo/42-1/bills/C-78/bill_text.md

   **(2)** Paragraph 26.1(1)(h) of the Act is replaced by the following:

-    respecting the production of information **relevant to an order for child support** and providing for sanctions **and other consequences** when that information is not provided.
+    respecting the production of information relevant to an order for child support and providing for sanctions and other consequences when that information is not provided.

   **(3)** Paragraph 26.1(3)(c) of the Act is replaced by the following:

-    an order made under **subsection 18.1(15) or 19(13) in respect of a child support order**.
+    an order made under subsection 18.1(15) or 19(13) in respect of a child support order.

   **(4)** Subsection 26.1(3) of the Act is amended by striking out "or" at the end of paragraph (b), by adding "or" at the end of paragraph (c) and by adding the following after paragraph (c):